ocp-power-automation/openshift-install-power/docs/troubleShooting.md

 **Error:**

-Error: failed to perform Get Image Operation for image rhcos-4.15 [pcloudCloudinstancesImagesGetNotFound] image does not exist.
+Error: failed to perform Get Image Operation for image rhcos-4.15 [pcloudCloudinstancesImagesGetNotFound] Image does not exist.
 ID: rhcos-4.12

 **Cause:**
 Terraform and the PowerVS provider reference image names (e.g. rhcos-4.15, rhel-8.3) that may not exist in your workspace.